droosma/blog/content/post/first-opentelemetry-exporter/index.md

 }
 ```

-As you can see I use the `postCreateCommand` to call an external script.
-This is because to be able to build the custom collector there are some dependencies that need to be satisfied.
-I could not get the commands included in the `postCreateCommand.sh` to run successfully inside of `devcontainer.json`, so in an attempt to limit the amount of jack shaving I would have to do to get this working, I decided to go with this approach.
-The downside of this approach is that when my editor, Visual Studio Code, detects a change to `devcontainer.json` it will offer to rebuild and relaunch the container.
-When you chose to put all your dependencies in a separate file like this you will have to manually rebuild the container.
+You'll notice I employ the `postCreateCommand` to invoke an external script.
+This is because, to build the custom collector, certain dependencies must be met.
+I faced issues running the commands within `postCreateCommand.sh` directly from `devcontainer.json`.
+To minimize troubleshooting, I chose this strategy.
+One drawback is that whenever Visual Studio Code detects modifications to `devcontainer.json`, it prompts to rebuild and restart the container.
+With dependencies in a separate file, manual container rebuilding is necessary.

-We also open up the default OpenTelemetry ports 4317 (gRPS) and 4318 (http), so we can send data to the custom collector from our application.
+We also unblock the default OpenTelemetry ports 4317 (gRPS) and 4318 (http), enabling data transmission from our application to the custom collector.

-The `postCreateCommand.sh` will install the `builder` and `delve` command, which we will use to build the custom collector and allow for [debugging](#debugging-the-exporter) respectively.
+`postCreateCommand.sh` will install the `builder` and `delve` commands, essential for building the custom collector and facilitating [debugging](#debugging-the-exporter).

-Next we will need a manifest file, this file will tell the builder what to build.
-I chose to store the file as `otelcol-builder.yaml` and placed it in the root of my repository.
+Next, a manifest file is required to guide the builder.
+I saved this as `otelcol-builder.yaml` in my repository's root.

 ```yaml
 dist: